SpinalHDL/VexRiscv/README.md

       //Decoding specification when the 'key' pattern is recognized in the instruction List(
-        IS_SIMD_ADD              -> True,
+        IS_SIMD_ADD              -> True, //Inform the pipeline that the current instruction is a SIMD_ADD instruction REGFILE_WRITE_VALID      -> True, //Notify the hazard management unit that this instruction writes to the register file
-        REGFILE_WRITE_VALID      -> True, //Enable the register file write BYPASSABLE_EXECUTE_STAGE -> True, //Notify the hazard management unit that the instruction result is already accessible in the EXECUTE stage (Bypass ready)
+        BYPASSABLE_EXECUTE_STAGE -> True, //Notify the hazard management unit that the instruction result is already accessible in the EXECUTE stage (Bypass ready)
-        BYPASSABLE_MEMORY_STAGE  -> True, //Same as above but for the memory stage RS1_USE                  -> True, //Notify the hazard management unit that this instruction use the RS1 value RS2_USE                  -> True  //Same than above but for RS2.
+        BYPASSABLE_MEMORY_STAGE  -> True, //Same as above but for the memory stage RS1_USE                  -> True, //Notify the hazard management unit that this instruction uses the RS1 value RS2_USE                  -> True  //Same than above but for RS2.
       )
     )